bilgino/angularforddd/README.md

 An isolated domain layer allows us to avoid domain logic leaking into other layers or surrounding services.
 In addition, we don't want to command against the server upon every user input.
 Therefore, the domain layer pattern in the frontend architecture sounds like a very good idea.

 Domain-oriented layering is often considered the first structuring criterion in Angular applications.
-However, layered architecture is independent of vertical slicing.
-It's sufficient to comply with horizontal slicing.
+However, layered architectures are independent of vertical abstraction.
+For many applications it's sufficient to stick to the horizontal abstraction.
 The main reasons for modular segmentation in
 Angular applications are lazy-loading, scoping and distribution.

-When application services carry out business or UI use cases, it may be a good idea to keep use cases that contain less logic in the UI controller, like in the classic MVC pattern.
+When application services carry out business use cases, it may be a good idea to keep business use cases that contain less logic in the UI controller, like in the classic MVC pattern.
 However, we don't want to hide use cases from the rest of the application and use dedicated classes instead!
 In addition, we want to share state and logic of these components with other independent components.

-It's fairly debatable whether higher granularity distributed across several layers introduce extra complexity in the frontend architecture.
+It's fairly debatable whether higher granularity distributed across several layers introduce extra complexity in frontend architectures.
-Shall we really comply with Domain-Driven Design in frontend development?
+Should we really apply Domain-Driven Design for web frontend applications?
 As a consequence, many developers tend to lean toward weaker patterns because they see it as an unnecessary practice.
 Often a simpler data-centric approach is sufficient.
 For most web applications MVC or Flux/Redux may be more appropriate.
 Before starting using advanced concepts we must validate incoming requirements.